Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 3. metaphors

 Even the word "Father" to describe God or "Son" to describe Jesus is imagery.
 All imagery breaks down at some point.
 They are meant to convey a central truth or concept about Deity.
 Be careful of literalness!
-Surely you do not expect to see an old man, a young man on a throne and a white bird circling overhead when you get to heaven.
+Surely you do not expect to see an old man, a young man on a throne and a white bird circling overhead.

 SPECIAL TOPIC: GOD DESCRIBED AS HUMAN (anthropomorphic language)